Sight for your device

-Instead of using conventional camera chips for our visual positioning systems, we are designing and manufacturing highly efficient vision sensor chips.
+Instead of using conventional camera chips for our vision systems, we are designing and manufacturing highly efficient vision sensor chips that are inspired by the processing in our eyes.
 These chips contain smart pixels that compress the information in the pixel and thereby allow saving time, power and computation.

 Do you want to become part of our team?

 We are looking for talented and innovative people who want to make an impact.
 Come and join us now in one of the following open positions: Business Developer Digital IC Designer Computer Vision Engineer (full-time or internship) Electronics Engineer Electronics Engineer Intern For more details, please click on the links above to see the full Read more about New Positions Available![…]

 We have recently released a new video showing the capabilities of our latest Silicon Eye Rino 3 evaluation kit.
 It shows the performance of our new event-based vision sensor (“SEES 1”) which is based on a novel pixel architecture as well as the capabilities of our inside-out tracking pipeline (“EIVO”) for applications in the field Read more about Our New Video is out[…]

 We wish you happy holidays and a happy new year!
 Here a sneak peek of things to come: The video shows the trace of our new pose estimation pipeline (EIVO) based on events and IMU only, visualized on top ouf 10Hz APS images of our latest vision sensor (Silicon Eye 1).